ahmlvs/leetcode/README.md

 pip install -r requirements.txt
 ```

-3. to test solution in folder "my-name"
+3. to test solution in folder "Some Problem"

 with pytest

 ```
-cd my-name
+cd Some\ Problem
 pytest -v test_solution.py
 ```

 execute script with python

 ```
-cd my-name
+cd cd Some\ Problem
 python3 test_solution.py
 ```